sharduul/chalk/_posts/2017-10-4-prototypal-vs-classical-inheritance.md

 ---
 layout: post
 title: "Prototypal vs Classical inheritance -  which one better?"
 description: "Comparison between prototypal inheritance and classical inheritance on multiple parameters.
 Is classical inheritance obselete.
-How does JavaScript inherit objects."
+How does JavaScript inherit objects.
+Battle between Java and JavaScript."
 tags: [javascript, interview]
-og_image: "posts/focus.jpg"
+og_image: "posts/js-vs-java.jpg"
 ---

-{% include image.html path="posts/focus.jpg" path-detail="posts/focus.jpg" alt="AngularJS Focus Input" %}
+{% include image.html path="posts/js-vs-java.jpg" path-detail="posts/js-vs-java.jpg" alt="AngularJS Focus Input" %}

 These questions have always bothered me.
 What is the difference between prototypal and classical inheritance?
 Is prototypal inheritance better than classical?
 If yes, then why?